jlscs/FastNN/readme_en.md

 You can directly modify 'loss_fn' in 'train_image_classifiers.py'.
 However, when trying out distributed training jobs with PAISoar, 'loss_fn' returns loss only which is limited unchangable.
 Any other variables can be passed globally as accuracy returned in 'loss_fn' of 'train_image_classifiers.py'.

 ## 5. Acknowledgements
-FastNN is run as a open-source project to indicate our contribution to distributed model library based on PAISoar.
+FastNN is an opensource project to indicate our contribution to distributed model library based on PAISoar.
 We believe FastNN allow researchers to most effectively explore various neural networks, and support faster data parallelism.
 We will carry on with more innovation work on distribution, including model parallelism and gradient compression and so on.

 FastNN for now includes only some state-of-art models on computer vision.
-However, models of NLP(Bert、XLNet、GPT-2、NMT) are comming soon.
+Models on NLP (Bert, XLNet, GPT-2, NMT, etc)  or other fileds are comming soon.

 FastNN now focuses on data parallelism, all models in 'images/models' are noted from [TensorFlow-Slim image classification model library](https://github.com/tensorflow/models/tree/master/research/slim#tensorflow-slim-image-classification-model-library).
 Thanks to TensorFlow community for implementation of these models.
-If any questions, please email me whenever you would like.
+If any questions, please email us whenever you would like.